 1)I don't race

+2)Pulling wood is easier on the joints after a week of 10 hour paddling days on extended trips.
 Where I LOVE this paddle is that the bend in the stick allows it to do what no other bent shaft could.
 I am primarily a canadian style paddler.
 I paddle on one side and constantly cycle through canadian, indian, draw, and pry strokes.
 I never liked how a bent shaft hindered all of these strokes but I wanted the added efficiency.
 The bend in the shaft allows me to change my grip and have the blade enter at a right angle when I want that perfect draw or pry stroke.
 Canadian and Indian are still best done with a straight shaft (Never leave home without one).
 But for all day trips, this is the paddle that covers the most distance for me.
 Should make any advanced paddler happy.
 Hope this helps!